plzin/plzin.github.io/posts/mba.md

 If you tried this, you would find that the expression would evaluate to the constant -1312.
 This is very close to the real solution, but there are some misconceptions at play here.
 The constant $1312$ is not a bitwise function, because there is a different function for bits in different positions.
-For some bits it's the constant 0 function and for some the constant 1.
+For some bits it is the constant 0 function and for the others the constant 1.
 We know though, that these functions are allowed to be linear combinations of bitwise functions, so maybe this would work:

 $$\left[\begin{array}{ccc}\langle x\oplus y \rangle & \langle x \land y \rangle & \langle \lnot(x \lor y) \rangle \\ \end{array}\right]\cdot\textbf{a} = 1312\cdot \langle 1 \rangle$$